elephantrobotics/myCobot320-docs/1-ProductIntroduction/1.4-AccessoriesTools/1.4.1-Gripper/3-PneumaticGripper.md

   3. The red button is the on/off switch, pulling it outwards turns it on, pressing it back turns the machine off:
      ![alt text](../../../resources/1-ProductIntroduction/1.4/1.4.1-Gripper/3-PneumaticGripper/空压机按钮.png)

-- Clamping jaws mounted:
+- gripper mounted:

   1. Connect the other end of the red hose from the air compressor to the solenoid valve connection:
      ![alt text](../../../resources/1-ProductIntroduction/1.4/1.4.1-Gripper/3-PneumaticGripper/结构安装1.png)
-  2. The other end of the solenoid valve will be unscrewed another port for the activation of the jaws to control the opening and closing of the use:
+  2. The other end of the solenoid valve will be unscrewed another port for the activation of the gripper to control the opening and closing of the use:
      ![alt text](../../../resources/1-ProductIntroduction/1.4/1.4.1-Gripper/3-PneumaticGripper/结构安装2.png)
      ![alt text](../../../resources/1-ProductIntroduction/1.4/1.4.1-Gripper/3-PneumaticGripper/结构安装3.png)
   3. Use the two matching clear hoses with one end connected to the two ports of the solenoid valve:
      ![alt text](../../../resources/1-ProductIntroduction/1.4/1.4.1-Gripper/3-PneumaticGripper/结构安装4.png)
-  4. The other end of the transparent hose is connected to the two connections of the clamping jaws:
+  4. The other end of the transparent hose is connected to the two connections of the gripper:
      ![alt text](../../../resources/1-ProductIntroduction/1.4/1.4.1-Gripper/3-PneumaticGripper/结构安装5.png)
-  5. Secure the jaws to the end of the arm with the matching screws:
+  5. Secure the gripper to the end of the arm with the matching screws:
      ![alt text](../../../resources/1-ProductIntroduction/1.4/1.4.1-Gripper/3-PneumaticGripper/结构安装6.png)

 - Electrical Connections: